-The famous Pike Place Market is a Seattle icon, attracting 10 million visitors a year.
+The Pike Place Market is a Seattle icon, attracting 10 million visitors a year.

 15 best things to do at Pike Place Market

 1. See amazing fish throwing performances by fishmongers.

 Fishmongers delight the passing crowds by tossing slippery fish like Alaskan Halibut and King Salmon through the air to the front counter, to be sold and wrapped up for customers!
 This is no easy feat, because many of these hefty fish weigh over 30 pounds.